I have recently purchased the Nikon D850. It is a good camera, but definitely my last Nikon.

 Apart from batteries and cards, you will need to replace your lenses.
-Although the new cameras has an adaptor to the old lenses, it does not make any sense to use big and heavy old type lenses with the new mirrorless cameras.
+Although the new cameras have an adaptor to the old lenses, it does not make any sense to use big and heavy old type lenses with the new mirrorless cameras.

-So, in fact, reality makes it very easy to make the migration to any mirrorless camera brand you fancy, since migrating to Nikon mirrorless , is just as difficult.
+So, in fact, reality makes it very easy to make the migration to any mirrorless camera brand you fancy, since migrating to Nikon mirrorless, is just as difficult.

 My point is, moving to a mirrorless camera, which you will probably face anytime soon, is an opportunity of breaking the loop of brand loyalty due to peripheral equipment.
 I suggest you rent a camera for the weekend and experience for yourself the opportunities.

 One last thing.
 Since I am already criticizing Nikon, I would like to add that the new NEF/ RAW format used at the Nikon D850, is a bad surprise.
 Photographers using that camera are editing their images, mostly in Lightroom or Photoshop.
-The new format, which I am not sure why it was necessary, does not allow to one to working with the older versions of any of Adobe’s editing software.
+The new format, which I am not sure why it was necessary, does not allow one to work with the older versions of any of Adobe’s editing software.

 All the above brought me to the conclusion, that my loyalty to Nikon is obsolete and definitely not in my favor anymore.
-So it is Sayonara Nikon.
+So, it is Sayonara Nikon.